alifa-ara-heya/alifa-ara-heya/README.md

 ###

-<p align="left">Hi, I'm Alifa Ara Heya, a passionate junior frontend developer with a knack for crafting dynamic and user-friendly interfaces using React and Tailwind CSS.
+<p align="left">I'm a passionate junior frontend developer with a knack for crafting dynamic and user-friendly interfaces using React and Tailwind CSS.
 My journey into programming started with a curious mindset and a desire to build things that could make life easier and more exciting.</p>

 ###